-The Prime Minister’s Youth Mental Project is working to improve the mental health and wellbeing of young people.
+The Prime Minister’s Youth Mental Health Project is rolling out programmes and activities in schools, via health and community services, and online to improve the mental health and wellbeing of young people.

 School-based health services making a difference